aframevr/aframe-site/src/faq/index.md

 ## What mobile devices does A-Frame support?

 On mobile, A-Frame works best on newer iPhones.
 Some Android devices can exhibit an error where textures appear black.
 This is a known issue with A-Frame's texture and lighting implementation, and a top priority to improve.
 Results will vary from Android device to Android device.
-A OnePlus One will render textures in black, for example, whereas the Nexus 6 renders them textures correctly.
+A OnePlus One will render textures in black, for example, whereas the Nexus 6 renders the textures correctly.

 ## How can I share my work?

 There are several community channels available for sharing experiences built A-Frame.

 * [Made with A-Frame Tumblr](https://aframevr.tumblr.com/)
 * [A-Frame Slack](https://aframevr-slack.herokuapp.com/)